embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 *Update 2020-02-17: there is a stub implementation of os and syscall packages that so the time and other packages now work.*

+*Update 2020-12-18: there is a virtual file sytem implemented.
+You can mount different file sytems using `rtos.Mount` method and use all functions from os package (see [github.com/embeddedgo/fs](https://github.com/embeddedgo/fs) for example filesystems)*

 *Michał Derkacz*